zippyprod/sql-challenge/README.md

   7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

   8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+# SOURCES
+I am grateful to have some code support from various industry friends who wish to not be mentioned, also code support from our professor in office hours